 In September, through the old town’s narrow streets, La Nit de l’Art takes place, where art pieces are exhibited in small shops, bars, and restaurants.

 A mandatory visit for lovers of Joan Miró’s creations.
 It houses more than 6,000 pieces that can be seen inside the building, in the artist’s former workshops, and outside, in the garden.

 Located near the beach of Palma, the aquarium has some 8,000 specimens in 55 aquariums.
 It also organizes environmental and awareness days.

-If you are one of those who like adventure, you can dive with sharks or rays, and for children, there are night camps in front of the shark aquarium.
+If you like adventure, you can dive with sharks or rays, and for children, there are night camps in front of the shark aquarium.

 Bay of Palm

 From the bay, you can see the city of Palma in all its splendor and observe it “from another side.”
 Join a tour through the waters of the Bay of Palma on a sailboat or a pirate ship with a DJ 🙂